themariely/themariely.github.io/index.markdown

 # Map visualization 2

-https://www.nbcbayarea.com/news/local/walking-san-franciscos-dirtiest-block-with-snapcrap-app-creator/204130/ reports that in Tenderloin is located the wors
+https://www.nbcbayarea.com/news/local/walking-san-franciscos-dirtiest-block-with-snapcrap-app-creator/204130/ reports that in Tenderloin is located the worst/dirstiest block where you find drug additcs, bla bla bla